RafeHatfield/yarl/docs/BALANCE_SUITE.md

 - First run or baseline missing
 - Report shows current metrics only
-- Run `make balance-suite-baseline` to create one
+- Run `make balance-suite-update-baseline` to create one

 ## Integration with CI